Coronavirus inflicts growing toll on China's health workers

 The MS Westerdam, carrying 1,455 passengers and 802 crew, docked in Sihanoukville port late on Thursday.
 It had anchored offshore earlier to allow Cambodian officials to board and collect samples from passengers with any signs of illness.

-Prime Minister Hun Sen greeted the passengers with handshakes and bouquets of roses as they stepped off the ship and boarded a bus.
+Prime Minister Hun Sen greeted the passengers with handshakes and bouquets as they stepped off the ship and boarded a bus.

 “My wife and I gave him some chocolates as a show of our appreciation,” Lou Poandel, a tourist from New Jersey, told Reuters after meeting the Cambodian leader.

-Separately, Royal Caribbean Cruises Ltd (RCL.N) said it had canceled 18 cruises in southeast Asia and joined larger rival Carnival Corp (CCL.N) in warning that its full-year earnings would be hit by the coronavirus outbreak.
+Separately, Royal Caribbean Cruises Ltd (RCL.N) said it had cancelled 18 cruises in southeast Asia and joined larger rival Carnival Corp (CCL.N) in warning that its full-year earnings would be hit by the coronavirus outbreak.

-In Singapore, which reported its biggest jump in cases to date on Thursday - up eight to 58 - health authorities were scrambling to find “patient zero” - the person who carried the disease into a company meeting last month, setting off a chain of infections linked to five other countries.
+In Singapore, which reported its biggest jump in cases to date on Thursday - up eight to 58 - authorities were scrambling to find “patient zero” - the person who carried the disease into a company meeting last month, setting off a chain of infections linked to five other countries.

-A surge in China’s reported cases on Thursday reflected a decision by authorities to reclassify suspected cases as confirmed by using patients’ chest scans, and did not necessarily indicate a wider epidemic, the World Health Organization said.
+A surge in China’s reported cases on Thursday reflected a decision by authorities to reclassify suspected cases as confirmed by using patients’ chest scans, and did not indicate a wider epidemic, the World Health Organization said.

+“This is not a sign that the outbreak is suddenly exploding,” said WHO official Simeon Bennett.
+“We see no significant change in the trajectory of the outbreak.”

 Economists are scaling back growth expectations for the world’s second-largest economy as they assess the impact of the outbreak.

-After an extended Lunar New Year holiday, many migrant workers may still be stuck in hometowns far from factories.
-Analysts at investment bank Nomura estimated only about 21% had returned by Thursday.

-China’s economy will grow at its slowest rate since the global financial crisis this quarter, according to a Reuters poll of economists who said the downturn would be short-lived if the outbreak is contained.
+China will grow at its slowest rate since the global financial crisis this quarter, according to a Reuters poll of economists who said the downturn would be short-lived if the outbreak was contained.

+The U.N.’s International Civil Aviation Organization forecast global airline revenue could fall by $4 billion to $5 billion in the first quarter due to cancellations linked to the outbreak.

 Reporting by Yilei Sun, Vincent Lee and David Stanway in Beijing; Prak Chan Thul in Sihanoukville; Hideyuki Sano in Tokyo; Colin Packham and Paulina Duran in Sydney; Uday Sampath in Bengaluru; Writing by Lincoln Feast; Editing by Stephen Coates